gildahl/arcadeVFE/README.md

 vfe.ini Settings
 ================
 Most of the settings stored in the `.\Config\vfe.ini` file are set in the user interface, so most users will never need to access or modify this file directly.
 However, there are a few settings that can only be changed in this file that some users may have an interest in.

-All of these are in the `[GameInfo]` section.
+### `General` Section
+1. `BeepOnProfileChange=` Set this to 1 to sound a beep whenever a command action happens.
+This can be useful as a debugging tool by asserting profile changes independent of the voice option.

+### `GameInfo]` Section
 1. `ImageOrder=`: To change the order that images are displayed in **GameInfo**, you may modify the comma separated string containing the image subfolder names found in `.\GameInfo\Assets`.
 Having extra or missing folders in this list is allowed.
 2. `HideCursor=`: To hide the mouse cursor when displaying the **GameInfo** screen, you may change this value from 0 to 1.
 3. `SettingsExitKey=`, `SettingsRightKey=`, and `SettingsLeftKey=`: These may be used to change the keys that are used for navigation in the **GameInfo** screen when it is accessed via the **Preview GameInfo...** button in the **Settings** dialog.
 Note that this does not change the keys/buttons that are used during gameplay as those are set as **Actions** in the **Actions List**.